aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/pictures/update-a-specific-picture-from-excel-worksheet/_index.md

 weight: 30
 ---

-This REST API indicates Update worksheet picture by index.
+This REST API indicates `update` picture by pricture index for an Excel worksheet.

 ## RSET API